mblaney/holster/README.md

-Holster is a service that allows synchronising data between devices using Node, Deno, Bun or the browser.
+Holster is a service for synchronising data between devices using Node, Deno, Bun or the browser.

+Try it out at [holster.haza.website](https://holster.haza.website)!

 It is a port of [GunDB](https://gun.eco), following [Porting Gun](https://github.com/gundb/port) and is implemented as JavaScript